ssaaresalu/bakalaureus/README.md

 # Rohemõõdik

-## Juhend rakenduse käivitamiseks:

-    1. Kloonida käesolev repo ning avada see lemmik IDEs (Microsoft Visual Studio/IntelliJ nt.)

-    2. Installida Node.js arvutisse - käesolev rakendus on kirjutatud Node.js 18.16.0, sobivad ka uuemad versioonid.
+## Instructions for launching the application:

+    1. Clone this repo and open it in your favorite IDE (eg Microsoft Visual Studio/IntelliJ)

+    2. Install Node.js on your computer - this application is written for Node.js 18.16.0, newer versions are also suitable.

-    3. Jookutada terminalis npm install - käsk installeerib kõik vajalikud paketid.
+    3. Run npm install in the terminal - the command installs all necessary packages.

-    4. Installida Angular: npm install -g @angular/cli
+    4. Install Angular: npm install -g @angular/cli

-    5. Jookustada ng serve terminalis.
+    5. Run ng serve in terminal.

-    6. Avada rakendus veebibrauseris aadressil http://localhost:4200/

-## Teadaolevad puudujäägid rakenduses:

-Hetkene versioon Rohemõõdikust ei toeta veel üksuste kaupa KHG jalajälje arvutamist.
-Rakenduse disain vajab veel täiendust.
+    6. Open the application in a web browser at http://localhost:4200/